microsoft/CCF/doc/developers/demo.rst

 End-to-end demo
 ===============

 This document explains how to spin up a test CCF network and submit simple commands to it using `curl`_.
-Once you have built your own app, you should be able to test it in the same way - simply replace ``liblogging`` with the name of your app binary.
+We use curl here because it is basic, general, and broadly available - you should be able to get the same results with any HTTP client, provided you can configure the appropriate caller and CA identities.
+Once you have built your own app, you should be able to test it in the same way - simply replace ``liblogging`` with the name of your app binary, and call the endpoints defined by your app.

 Startup
 -------